84C MoPic

 Now that the NVA knows there are Americans nearby, they avoid any gunfire and make their escape in the bush as silently as possible.
-OD catches a 6 man NVA patrol on their tail, only 50 meters away.
-The squad takes them out, and carry a wounded NVA soldier with them.
-Their position is exposed by the noise, and a sniper takes out Pretty Boy.
-The sniper repeatedly shoots him in the limbs, torturing him, in an attempt to lure other squad members out into the open.
-Unable to rescue him, OD mercy kills him.
-He then demands the LT kill the NVA soldier with a knife to avoid any more noise.
-He sadistically makes the LT look at pictures of the NVA soldier’s family before LT kills the soldier.
-The squad continues their escape, but encounter VC troops which wound OD, and kill Cracker.
-With OD barely able to walk, Hammer, a less experienced squad member, takes point.
-He triggers a booby trap almost immediately, killing him.
-With half the squad killed, the survivors make their way to their evacuation point.
-After a final firefight, MOPIC is killed.
-OD, LT, and Easy escape in the chopper as the film ends.
+OD catches a small NVA patrol on their tail, and the team takes them out and carry off a wounded NVA soldier with them as demanded by LT.
+Their position is exposed by the noise, and a sniper takes out team member Pretty Boy.
+The sniper repeatedly shoots him in the limbs in an attempt to lure other team members out into the open.
+Unable to rescue Pretty Boy, OD mercy kills him.
+OD then demands LT kill the NVA prisoner with a knife to avoid any more noise.
+He sadistically makes LT look at pictures of the NVA soldier's family before LT kills the prisoner.

+The team continues their escape, but encounter VC troops that wound OD and kill Cracker.
+With OD barely able to walk, Hammer, a less experienced team member, takes point.
+Hammer triggers a booby trap almost immediately, killing him.
+With half the team killed, the survivors make their way to their evacuation point, a small village strewn with civilian bodies.
+During a final firefight, MoPic is shot and killed while OD, LT, and Easy escape in a helicopter along with the camera.